exploring siena & southern tuscany

 In the thirteenth and fourteenth centuries, Siena was one of the most prominent cities in Western Europe, with thriving local industries, financial networks that encompassed popes and kings, and a local artistic culture that ensured an enduring legacy of luxurious and taste-making Gothic art.
 Its influence spread far beyond its city walls, to the wild Maremma coast with its Etruscan ruins and Cistercian abbeys, as well as closer to home, in the gentle hills of Chianti that would become the centre of a prestigious modern wine region.

 This 10-day tour takes an in-depth look at this extraordinary history and heritage, from a comfortable base in Siena.
-A carefully designed program of talks, excursions and guided walks allows for an active exploration of archaeological sites, outstanding Gothic and Renaissance art and architecture, and celebrated food and wine – all in locations of great natural beauty.
+A carefully designed program of talks, excursions and guided hikes allows for an active exploration of archaeological sites, outstanding Gothic and Renaissance art and architecture, and celebrated food and wine – all in locations of great natural beauty.

 The tour is timed to take advantage of the quieter autumn months, particularly beautiful in wine regions such as Chianti.
 Your enjoyment is enhanced by the expertise of tour leader Freya Middleton, a well-known Australian art historian and qualified local guide who has lived in Tuscany for over twenty years.

-Please note: the itinerary includes three gentle hikes, which include short steep sections.
+Please note: the itinerary includes three gentle guided hikes, which include short but steep sections.
 We invite you to read the detailed itinerary and carefully assess the physical requirements of this tour.
 Don’t hesitate to contact us if you have any concerns.

 TOUR LEADER

+Freya Middleton iis an Australian art historian and qualified local guide, who has lived in Tuscany for over twenty years.
 She has a Bachelor of Arts, with a major in Art History, from the University of Sydney and a Masters in Renaissance Studies from Warwick University, an acknowledged leader in the field.
 Freya received generous scholarships to enable her to undertake in-country study in Florence, and was the recipient of a prestigious internship at the Peggy Guggenheim Collection in Venice.

 Freya is a passionate communicator of her knowledge of all things Italian.
 She speaks fluent Italian and French.